proplot-dev/proplot/docs/why.rst

 along with several *brand new* features designed to make your life easier.

 * The new `~proplot.axes.Axes.area` and `~proplot.axes.Axes.areax` methods call `~matplotlib.axes.Axes.fill_between` and `~matplotlib.axes.Axes.fill_betweenx`.
-The new `~proplot.axes.Axes.heatmap` method invokes `~matplotlib.axes.Axes.pcolormesh` and draws ticks at the center of each box.
+These methods now accept 2D arrays and *stack* or *overlay* successive columns, and a `negpos` keyword argument that can be used to assign separate colors for negative and positive data.
-* The new `~proplot.axes.Axes.parametric` method draws *parametric* line plots, where the parametric coordinate is denoted with colormap colors.
+* The new `~proplot.axes.Axes.parametric` method draws *parametric* line plots, where the parametric coordinate is denoted with a colorbar rather than text annotations.
+This is much cleaner and more aesthetically pleasing than the conventional approach.
+* The new `~proplot.axes.Axes.heatmap` method invokes `~matplotlib.axes.Axes.pcolormesh` and draws ticks at the center of each box.
+This is more convenient for things like covariance matrices.
-* `~matplotlib.axes.Axes.bar` and `~matplotlib.axes.Axes.barh` accept 2D arrays and *stack* or *group* successive columns.
-Soon you will be able to use different colors for positive/negative bars.
+* The `~matplotlib.axes.Axes.bar` and `~matplotlib.axes.Axes.barh` methods accept 2D arrays and *stack* or *group* successive columns.
+Just like `~matplotlib.axes.Axes.fill_between` and `~matplotlib.axes.Axes.fill_betweenx`, you will be able to use different colors for positive/negative bars.
-* `~matplotlib.axes.Axes.fill_between` and `~matplotlib.axes.Axes.fill_betweenx` now accept 2D arrays and *stack* or *overlay* successive columns.
-You can also use different colors for positive/negative data.
+* All :ref:`1d plotting` can be used to draw :ref:`On-the-fly error bars` using the `means`, `medians`, `boxdata`, and `bardata` keyword arguments.
+You no longer have to work with `~matplotlib.axes.Axes.add_errobar` method directly.
 * All :ref:`1d plotting` methods accept a `cycle` keyword argument interpreted by `~proplot.styletools.Cycle` and optional `legend` and `colorbar` keyword arguments for populating legends and colorbars at the specified location with the result of the plotting command.
 See :ref:`Color cycles` and :ref:`Colorbars and legends`.
 * All :ref:`2d plotting` methods accept a `cmap` keyword argument interpreted by `~proplot.styletools.Colormap`, a `norm` keyword argument interpreted by `~proplot.styletools.Norm`, and an optional `colorbar` keyword argument for drawing on-the-fly colorbars with the resulting mappable.
 See :ref:`Colormaps` and :ref:`Colorbars and legends`.
 * All :ref:`2d plotting` methods accept a `labels` keyword argument.
 This is used to draw contour labels or grid box labels on heatmap plots.
 Labels are colored black or white according to the luminance of the underlying filled contour or grid box color.
 See :ref:`2d plotting` for details.
 * ProPlot fixes the irritating `white-lines-between-filled-contours <https://stackoverflow.com/q/8263769/4970632>`__, `white-lines-between-pcolor-patches <https://stackoverflow.com/q/27092991/4970632>`__, and `white-lines-between-colorbar-patches <https://stackoverflow.com/q/15003353/4970632>`__ vector graphic issues.
 * Matplotlib requires coordinate *centers* for contour plots and *edges* for pcolor plots.
 If you pass *centers* to pcolor, matplotlib treats them as *edges* and silently trims one row/column of your data.
-ProPlot changes this behavior:

-    * If edges are passed to `~matplotlib.axes.Axes.contour` or `~matplotlib.axes.Axes.contourf`, centers are *calculated* from the edges
-    * If centers are passed to `~matplotlib.axes.Axes.pcolor` or `~matplotlib.axes.Axes.pcolormesh`, edges are *estimated* from the centers.
+Most people don't realize this!
+ProPlot changes this behavior: If edges are passed to `~matplotlib.axes.Axes.contour` or `~matplotlib.axes.Axes.contourf`, centers are *calculated* from the edges; if centers are passed to `~matplotlib.axes.Axes.pcolor` or `~matplotlib.axes.Axes.pcolormesh`, edges are *estimated* from the centers.

 ..
   ProPlot also provides